MicrosoftDocs/memdocs/sccm/core/servers/manage/admin-console.md

 ### Prerequisites to view connected consoles

 - Your account needs the **Read** permission on the **SMS_Site** object
-- IIS needs to be installed on the SMS Provider server <!--SCCMDocs-pr issue 1326-->
+- IIS needs to be installed on the SMS Provider server <!---SCCMDocs-pr issue 1326-->
 - Enable the SMS Provider to use a certificate.<!--SCCMDocs-pr issue 3135--> Use one of the following options:

   - Enable [Enhanced HTTP](/sccm/core/plan-design/hierarchy/enhanced-http) (recommended)